 The Stroum Jewish Community Center (Mercer Island)

 SJCC offers before- and after-school care with its Kidstown program.
 The J offer a safe space where kids can get homework help, do arts and crafts, or swim in the indoor pool.
 Kidstown coordinates with the center’s enrichment program and provides transportation.
-Enrichment activities include theater, swim lessons, Chess Wizards, J-Fit (a strength and conditioning program), karate, Play-Well TEKnologies (engineering) recreational water polo, art and more.
+Enrichment activities include Chess Wizards, karate, Snapology (STEM/STEAM), art and soccer.
 Drop-ins welcome with 24-hour notice.

 Samena Swim and Recreation Club (Bellevue)